Apollo 7: Assessment and aftermath

 Schirra, Eisele and Cunningham were the only crew, of all the Apollo, Skylab and Apollo–Soyuz missions, who had not been awarded the Distinguished Service Medal immediately following their missions (though Schirra had received the medal twice before, for his Mercury and Gemini missions).
 Therefore, NASA administrator Michael D. Griffin decided to belatedly award the medals to the crew in October 2008, "[f]or exemplary performance in meeting all the Apollo 7 mission objectives and more on the first crewed Apollo mission, paving the way for the first flight to the Moon on Apollo 8 and the first crewed lunar landing on Apollo 11."
 Only Cunningham was still alive at the time as Eisele had died in 1987 and Schirra in 2007.
 Eisele's widow accepted his medal, and Apollo 8 crew member Bill Anders accepted Schirra's.
 Other Apollo astronauts, including Neil Armstrong, Buzz Aldrin, and Alan Bean, were present at the award ceremony.
-Kraft, who had been in conflict with the crew during the mission, sent a conciliatory video message of congratulations, saying: "We gave you a hard time once but you certainly survived that and have done extremely well since ...
+Kraft, who had been in conflict with the crew during the mission, sent a conciliatory video message of congratulations, saying to Cunningham: "We gave you a hard time once but you certainly survived that and have done extremely well since ...
 I am frankly, very proud to call you a friend."